top of page

 • Anesthesia: The effects of general anesthesia can temporarily slow down the movement of the intestines (known as postoperative ileus), causing constipation.

-How Is Constipation Treated?
+How Is Constipation Treated after Surgery?

 Most cases of constipation can be managed with simple lifestyle and dietary changes.
 Here’s how to get relief: